smarinacseas/Crypto-Trading-Bot/README.md

 ## 📌 Overview

 This project is an automated trading bot that supports **real-time market data feeds, order execution, and API-based interactions** with multiple exchanges.
-Designed for **high-frequency trading, strategy backtesting, and automated execution**, the bot can connect to **Binance, MEXC, and HyperLiquid**.
+Designed for **emotionless trading, strategy backtesting, risk management, and automated execution**, the bot can connect to **Binance (data streams) and MEXC & HyperLiquid (order execution)**.

 The bot is modular and scalable, allowing for future enhancements such as **AI-driven trading strategies, backtesting, and risk management**.